Luther College (Iowa): Music

 The Nordic Choir was featured in the film The Joy of Bach, and in four weekly international broadcasts of The Hour of Power from the Crystal Cathedral in Garden Grove, California.
 Weston Noble retired from the faculty at the close of the academic year in 2005, having served continuously for 57 years, from 1948 to 2005.
 A new film documentary To This Day about the first international tour of the Nordic Choir in 1967 was released in October 2017.

 The Nordic Choir, which tours internationally, is one of the five choral ensembles at Luther.
-Collegiate Chorale is a mixed choir composed of juniors and seniors.
-Cathedral Choir is a mixed choir that draws exclusively from the sophomore class.
+Collegiate Chorale is a SATB choir composed of upperclassmen and Cathedral Choir is a SATB choir composed of sophomores only.
 Aurora and Norskkor, featuring soprano-alto and tenor-bass voices, respectively, are composed entirely of first-year students.
 In addition to the five choirs, students have opportunities with Collegium Musicum and Vocal Jazz Ensemble.
 Collegium Musicum is an early music ensemble specializing in the music of the medieval, Renaissance, and baroque periods.
 The ensemble focuses more on instrumental works but incorporates vocal music throughout the academic year.
 The ensemble is open to singers of all years at Luther.
 The Vocal Jazz Ensemble is open to all students and often performs jointly with Luther's instrumental jazz ensembles.

 Symphony Orchestra, Jazz Orchestra, and Concert Band also tour internationally.
 Symphony Orchestra establishes residency in Vienna every four years, and Jazz Orchestra has toured in the Caribbean and Brazil.
-Concert Band travels to Japan and China following the spring semester every four years.
-Other instrumental ensembles include Chamber Orchestra, Philharmonia, Jazz Band, Varsity Band, Brass Ensemble, and Wind and Percussion Ensemble.
+Concert Band travels internationally every five years and have visited countries such as Spain, Iceland, Norway, and more.
+Other instrumental ensembles include Chamber Orchestra, Philharmonia, Jazz Band, Symphonic Band, Brass Ensemble, among others.

 Luther students also participate in faculty-coached student chamber ensembles ranging from piano trios to a full flute choir.
 Some of these ensembles include the Luther Ringers student handbell choir; the 40+ member Trombone Choir; five student-led, small-group a cappella ensembles; the Luther College Balalaika ensemble; and the student-led Luther Gospel Choir.

 In 1996, musician Dave Matthews appeared in concert with Tim Reynolds at Luther College in the Center for Faith and Life, which resulted in their 1999 album Dave Matthews and Tim Reynolds Live at Luther College.